George-oikonomou/projectForJava2/documentation/OurCalendar_doc.md

         Then we call timePeriod to print the events for this week/month.

     printOldEvents:
-    It gets a choice, if the user wants to see the Old Events for today, this week or this month.
+    It gets a choice, if the user wants to see the Old Events that are sorted for today, this week or this month.
     If the user chose, for today:
         The variable format, from the current time, changes the time to 00:00.
         Then we call timePeriod to print the events for today.